 Next, check your network usage.
 On a Windows PC you can do this through the task manager.
 See what's taking up the most bandwidth and ideally pause or stop the process before your conference.
 After that, check all devices connected to your network.
 Make sure your phone is off wifi, double check to see if anyone else is streaming something, and try to isolate internet usage as much as possible for the best conference quality.

-Make sure nobody is using the microwave in your home when you are video conferencing.
+7. Make sure nobody is using the microwave

 Microwaves interfere with WiFi signals because physically they are the same thing.
 Both produce electromagnetic waves with frequencies around 2.4GHz.
 The microwave door should theoretically block the majority of the radiation but the fact is there are always leaks and because the amplitude of these waves is much higher than those emitted by your WiFi router, it can lead to a loss of connection.

 One option is to make sure your router and workstation are further away from the microwave if it is going to be used while you are working and taking video calls.
 Another option is to connect to your router using an ethernet port instead, then you won't be using WiFi so it won't be a problem.